appsody/website/content/docs/using-appsody/building.md

 ### Pushing to Docker Hub

-To share your images to the Docker Hub registry, use the `--push` flag along with the `build` command.
+To push the built application image to the Docker Hub registry, use the `--push` flag along with the `build` command.

 For example:
 ```